biztory/biztory-email-templates/README.md

 # biztory-feedback-email
-The email body we send around to clients to gather feedback.
+The emails we send around to clients to gather feedback.
+This is where we design them and potentially host some of the content used.